 2) Baseline + Predicting Future Image (Extended Network): The extended architecture aims to achieve the baseline task and additionally predict future images.
-The ar-- chitecture is shown in Fig. 4.
-On top of the Resnet-18 architecture, a decoder network with skip-connections is - added, similar to the U-Net architecture [26].
-After encoding the images to 512-feature vectors, six deconvolutions are performed to obtain the future image, which is the same dimension as the input surgical state (224 x 224 x 3).
-After each deconvolution, the tensors of the same dimension from the encoder network are concatenated, and two additional convolutions are performed to combine the concatenated tensors and refine the up-sampled tensors.
-Learning to predict future image in addition to the waypoints is intended to learn a richer representation for control than the baseline network.
-The waypoints were trained using cross-entropy loss similar to the baseline network and the future prediction was trained using RMSE function.
-The network is trained using Adam optimizer with an initial learning rate of 0.0003 and batch size of 120.
+The architecture is shown in Fig. 4.
+On top of the Resnet-18 architecture, a decoder network with skip-connections is added.
+The waypoints were trained using cross-entropy loss similar to the baseline network and the future-image prediction was trained using RMSE function.
+The network is trained using Adam optimizer with a learning rate of 0.0003 and batch size of 120.
 The combined loss function is given as where \hat{I} denotes the future-image prediction by the network and I denotes the label for the future image.
-The second term on the right-hand side is a pixel-wise subtraction, and the first term follows as previously defined in the baseline network.
-To balance the loss functions, drop-out approach was used where we performed back-propagation 70% of the time for the future-image loss term.
+To balance the loss functions, drop-out approach was used where we performed back-propagation 70% of the time for the futureimage loss term.